 Internet is undoubtedly flooded with information on skincare & powerful ingredients like Vitamin C, hyaluronic acid, retinol, niacinamide which plays a vital role in putting a radiant skin forward but little are we familiar with how these powerful ingredient can deliver maximum benefits if they are being mixed with other ingredients.

-- Vitamin C & Vitamin E: are often together addressed as Skin Nirvana.
-Vitamin E is no slouch as a skin care ingredient itself as, but when paired with vitamin C it is more effective in preventing photodamage than either vitamin alone.
+Vitamin C and Vitamin E are often together addressed as Skin Nirvana.
+The vitamin E is no slouch as a skin care ingredient itself as, but when paired with vitamin C it is more effective in preventing photodamage than either vitamin alone.
 Both work by negating free radical damage, but each combats different types of UV.
 By adding vitamin C and E serums into your routine, or using products that contain both, you’re giving your skin double the antioxidant ammunition to fight damage from free radicals and more UV damage than vitamin C by itself.

 It is an art to layer the skin care product keeping the science behind in mind.
 While we are familiar with the basics of how to layer skincare products which is cleansing, toning, application of serums, moisturising & sunscreen during day & cleansing, toning, anti-aging serums, under eye cream during night, little are we familiar that ingredient of the product also plays a critical role in layering of the skin care products or ingredients.
 Also, you must apply in order of thickness, starting with the thinnest and working your way up.
 For eg- If using a harsh cleanser or mask, be careful with any follow up products.
 This might be a good time to skip the retinoid or even layering vitamin C serums as it can be irritating to some skin types.

 Skincare Ingredients that should not be mixed together are:

 - Retinoids + AHA/BHA - It damages skin moisture barrier and can cause irritation, redness, dry skin over time; use separately and sparingly.